^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-A common systemic disease of connective tissue and vessels is rheumatism.
-Consider the features of his treatment with antibiotics, types of drugs.
+A common systemic disease of connective tissue and blood vessels is rheumatism.
+Let's consider the features of its treatment with antibiotics, types of drugs.

-Most often rheumatism has an infectious-allergic origin.
-The disease can develop as a result of complications of acute streptococcal infection in children and adolescents 7-15 years old, people with weakened immune system, elderly patients.
+Most often, rheumatism has an infectious-allergic origin.
+The disease can develop as a result of complications of acute streptococcal infection in children and adolescents aged 7-15 years, people with a weakened immune system, and elderly patients.

 The main factors in the development of rheumatism: